Jack Wong

 Jack Wong, or Huang Zhang (黄章 (Huáng Zhāng)), is a Chinese billionaire entrepreneur.
 He is the founder and chairman of Meizu, a Chinese consumer electronics company.

 Early life

 Jack Wong was born on February 13, 1976, in Meixian, Meizhou, Guangdong.

 At the age of 16, Wong was expelled from high school and therefore did not attend college.
-Already at young age, he was enthusiastic about electronic devices.
+At a young age he was enthusiastic about electronic devices.

 Before getting involved in the consumer electronics industry, Wong worked as pier porter.
 Later, he moved to Shenzhen to get into the electronics industry.

 In 2002, he became general manager of a Singaporean joint venture company called "Aegean".
 He shaped the strategy of the company and shifted its focus on production of speakers and MP3 players.
 The company was able to offer innovative products at that time, such as MP3 players with a battery life of 20 hours and 128 MB of internal storage.
 After divergences with the shareholders due to different opinions on brand management and marketing, Wong decided to leave the company.